Gambaudo--Ghys construction on bounded cohomology: Abstract

 \section{Abstract}

 We consider a generalized Gambaudo--Ghys construction on bounded cohomology and prove its injectivity.
-As a corollary, we prove that the third bounded cohomology of the group of area-preserving diffeomorphisms on the 2-disc is infinite-dimensional.
-We also prove similar results for the case of the 2-sphere and the 2-torus.
+As a corollary, we prove that the third bounded cohomology of the group of area-preserving diffeomorphisms on the 2-disk is infinite-dimensional.
+Additionally, we establish similar results for the 2-sphere, the 2-torus, and the annulus.